jayaramsivaramannair/hackernews-react-apollo/README.md

 # Hacker News Clone Built with React and Apollo Client using GraphQL API

-- React framework is used for building and displaying app components
+- Uses React Framework for building and displaying app components
-- Apollo Client is used for sending queries and mutation requests to graphQL server
+- Uses Apollo Client for sending queries and mutation requests to graphQL server
-- React-Router is used to enable routing functionality within the application
+- Uses React-Router to enable routing functionality within the application